Morris County NJ Intoxicated Driver Resource Center

 DWI Defense Attorneys with offices in Morristown, New Jersey

-Travis J. Tormey is an experienced criminal defense and drunk driving (DWI) attorney who has been representing clients throughout New Jersey for years charged with alcohol related offenses including refusal to submit to a breath test, DWI in a school zone, and leaving the scene of an accident throughout Morris County including in Mount live, Randolph and Madison.
+When you are charged with driving while intoxicated (DWI) in New Jersey, one of the consequences of being found guilty is having to attend an Intoxicated Driver Resource Center (IDRC).
+There are specific requirements for each level of DWI offense and there are a variety of IDRC locations throughout the state.
+Travis J. Tormey is an experienced drunk driving defense attorney who has been representing clients for years charged with alcohol-related offenses including refusal to submit to a breath test, DWI in a school zone, and leaving the scene of an accident.
+He and the DUI defense team at The Tormey Law Firm regularly defend clients in courts throughout Morris County and New Jersey, including in Morristown, Parsippany, Mount Olive, Denville, and Madison.

 Mr. Tormey is one of a few New Jersey attorneys who is a certified Alcotest 7110 operator, the breath-testing device used throughout the state to prosecute drunk driving cases.
 As a result, Mr. Tormey knows the components of the machine, how it works, and if there are any issues with the functioning of the breath testing device.
 This knowledge and expertise can be used to attack the reliability of the breath-test result in your case.
-Contact our offices anytime for a free initial consultation at 866-949-9468.
+Additionally, our DWI defense team is composed of a former New Jersey DWI prosecutor and a retired NJ State trooper who is certified not only on the breath test machine but also in the field sobriety tests.
+If you have been charged with driving under the influence in Morris County or elsewhere in New Jersey, contact our offices anytime for a free initial consultation at 866-949-9468.

 NJ Intoxicated Driver Resource Center (IDRC)